 Above requirements are the minimum standard and not negotiable.
 Entry is competitive and places limited.
 Shortlisting for interview is determined against the applicant's academically ranked place in the applicant list, and the referee reports.
+Work experience in related areas as well as local knowledge and commitment will be used as part of the ranking process.
 The thresholds for interview considerations vary each year in response to characteristics of the applicant pool.
 It is emphasised that meeting the minimum entrance requirements does not of itself guarantee an interview.
 Please note that it is the applicant's responsibility to ensure that UAC and UC have the correct and most current information against which applications are assessed.